×

 Summary: If you're planning a move to Nepal, here are 10 things expats living there wish they had known before moving to Nepal.

-1. Understanding Visa and Residency Requirements
+1. Understanding Visa Requirements and Regulations

 2. Adapting to Varied Climate Conditions